Prostitution in Egypt

-Prostitution in Egypt is illegal.
+Prostitution is illegal in Egypt.
 The Egyptian National Police officially combats prostitution but, like almost all other countries, prostitution exists in Egypt.
-UNAIDS estimate there to be 23,000 prostitutes in the country, including Egyptians, West African and Eastern Europeans.
+UNAIDS estimate there to be 23,000 prostitutes in the country, including Egyptians, West Africans and Eastern Europeans.

 History

 Ancient Egypt

 Little is known about the practice of prostitution in ancient Egypt.
-The Turin Erotic Papyrus depicts women, possibly prostitutes, engaged in sexual acts with men.
-Permanent body adornment such as tattoos, appearing as dotted diamond shapes on the thighs of figurines and mummies, or as images of the god Bes, are seen on depictions of professional entertainers and prostitutes.
-Strabo, writing about Roman Egypt, recounts that daughters of noble families could be given into the service of the god Amun or Zeus; she was said to become a prostitute, engaging in sex with whomever she likes, until the onset of menstruation.
+The Turin Erotic Papyrus depicts women—possibly prostitutes—engaged in sexual acts with men.
+Permanent body adornment, such as tattoos in the form of dotted diamond shapes on the thighs of figurines and mummies, or images of the god Bes, appear on depictions of professional entertainers and prostitutes.
+Strabo, writing about Roman Egypt, noted that daughters of noble families could be dedicated to the service of the god Amun (or Zeus); such a girl was said to become a prostitute, engaging in sex with whomever she pleased until the onset of menstruation.

 Roman occupation

 As in the rest of the Roman Empire, prostitution was regulated.
 Prostitutes had to be registered and taxes were collected from them.